North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 - Miami has one win against the spread in five games this season.

-- This season, the Hurricanes are winless ATS when entering a game as an underdog of 6.5 points or more.
+- This year, the Hurricanes are winless against the spread when entering a game as an underdog of 7 points or more.

-- Miami's games this season have hit the over on one of five set point totals (20%).
+- Miami's games this year have hit the over one time in five opportunities (20%).

-- Miami is 1-1 against the spread and 1-1 overall when the team records more than 26.7 points.
+- Miami is 1-1 against the spread and 1-1 overall in games when it puts up more than 26.7 points.

-- Miami is 1-2 against the spread and 2-1 overall when the team piles up more than 372.0 yards.
+- Miami is 1-2 against the spread and 2-1 overall when the team churns out more than 372 yards.

-- The Hurricanes have seven turnovers this season, equal to the number of takeaways for the Tar Heels.
+- This season the Hurricanes have turned the ball over seven times, while the Tar Heels have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.